escrin/escrin/website/docs/tutorial/first-worker.md

 ---
-description: "Using Escrin Smart workers to securely complete tasks using off-chain computation"
+description: "Using Escrin Smart workers to complete tasks using off-chain computation"
 outline: deep
 ---